stella0000000/no-context/README.md

 ```

 ## Future considerations
-- Replace Reddit API with Flickr?
+- Replace Reddit API with Stable Diffusion?
+Guess that prompt!
 - Play with `filter: blur()`?

 ```